Fresh Food Initiatives

 Pick for Your Neighbor

-Pick for Your Neighbor is a partnership between the Vermont Foodbank, the Agency of Agriculture and the Vermont Tree Fruit Growers Association.
-During apple harvest season citizens and companies are encouraged to visit a participating orchard to pick and purchase extra apples for donation to the Foodbank.
+During apple harvest season, citizens and companies are encouraged to visit a participating orchard to pick and purchase extra apples for donation to the Foodbank.
+Find an orchard and Pick for Your Neighbor.